AdrianaG77/2018_Fall_Chipy_Mentorship/README.md

 Discussion: I met Jim J. at the agreed upon bat time and channel to go over "The Project."
 Ah, it seemed so simple at the time.
 In my experience, once you start coding logic, the wrenches start flying, but I have honed the skill of dodging wrenches.
 I felt we were in a good spot, one of the benefits of picking a practical project is less time is wasted agonizing over what data set to use or what questions to ask and answer.
 I like to pace myself; for a procrastinator, I am extremely disciplined under pressure.
 One of my favorite thoughts on learning is by yo-yo ma, something along the lines of learning incrementally and consistently, makes learning fun and painless.
 Um, does this apply to coding?

-Phase 1 - Data Pipeline
+&nbsp;&nbsp;&nbsp;&nbsp;Phase 1 - Data Pipeline

-Minimum Viable Product:
+&nbsp;&nbsp;&nbsp;&nbsp;Minimum Viable Product:
-De-dup a dataset of materials based on a set of criteria for N rolling years.
+*  De-dup a dataset of materials based on a set of criteria for N rolling years.
-Include records where first instance Previous Status = New & New Status = Active Exclude records where Previous Status = Null
+*  Include records where first instance Previous Status = New & New Status = Active
+*  Exclude records where Previous Status = Null
-Exclude records where last instance New Status = Inactive | Discontinued Create Python Script: Arguments - Date (N Years) Materials.csv, Purchases.csv, Exclusions.csv Calculate Vitality Index
+*  Exclude records where last instance New Status = Inactive | Discontinued<br><br>
+Create Python Script: Arguments - Date (N Years) Materials.csv, Purchases.csv, Exclusions.csv<br><br>
+Calculate Vitality Index<br><br>
 Blog Medium | Notebook on Github Can you guess which one won?

 Phase 2 Data Validation